-George Brown Papers, Drafts of the Quebec Resolutions, Notes on the Division of Powers (12 October 1864)
+George Brown Papers, Drafts of the Quebec Resolutions, Notes on the Distribution of Powers (12 October 1864)

 Document Information